 The best place to check the current situation at Kjerag is at the Facebook group Kjerag Tourist Information which is updated almost daily.

-Drone laws at Kjeragbolten.
+Drone laws at Kjeragbolten

-How big is the boulder at Kjeragbolten?
+How big is the Kjeragbolten Boulder?

-Kjeragbolten is a 5-cubic-metre (180 cu ft), and the drop is a direct 241-metre (791 ft) fall below and then another 735-metre (2,411 ft) gradient down to the Lysefjorden.
+The drop is a direct 241-metre (791 ft) fall below and then another 735-metre (2,411 ft) gradient down to the Lysefjorden.